Mutlaq10/routingpy/CONTRIBUTING.md

 Thanks for considering to make a contribution to the vast landscape of routing engine APIs.
 We'd be really happy to eventually be able to cover all remote open source routing API's, but have to rely on community contributions as this is a big task.

 > Note: when this project first came about, the goal was to support commercial and open source APIs.
-This has since changed and we only focus on the open source ones these days, eventually phasing out the commercial ones as they grow stale.
+This has since changed, and we only focus on the open source ones these days, eventually phasing out the commercial ones as they grow stale.

 ## Table of Contents